pblack/docs/content/managing-content/editing-content.md

 The content editor allows you to save changes to your content.
 Depending on how you imported your site, this stores in your content in different ways:

 * If your site was imported with Git, we sync all of your changes back to Git

 * If your site was imported as a zip archive or from a demo site, we store your changes in the cloud.

-More importantly, the editor allows you to save changes in two ways:
+More importantly, the editor allows you to save changes in three ways:

+* As working copies, which are stored in the cloud until you save them as a draft or publish them. *Working copies are shared with your team.*
 * As drafts, which aren’t included when your site is built and deployed

 * As published pages, which are included when your site is built and deployed

 ## Previewing Changes